cico1989/workshop_exercise/README.md

 workshop_exercise
 =================
-This is the repo for computing workshops' exercises.
+This is Qian's repo for computing workshops' exercises.